Listen to this Lesson:

 Once students understand the concept of equivalent fractions, they will find it easy to grasp how to find equivalent fractions, as well.
 Point out that we can do this by multiplication or division, which we’ll look into separately.

 Explain to students that we can find equivalent fractions of a given fraction by multiplying the same number to its numerator and denominator.
 This is because when we multiply the numerator and denominator by the same number, the value of the fraction doesn’t change.

 For instance, let’s say we want to find the equivalent fractions of 1⁄2.
-Point out that we’ll select a few random numbers and multiply the top and bottom part of this fraction by them.
+Point out that we’ll select a few random numbers and multiply the top and the bottom part of this fraction by them.
 Let’s say that these numbers are 2, 3, 4, and 5.
+So we need to multiply the numerator by the number and the denominator by the number.
 This will result in the following: